 To Seal and Protect

-The first step in properly caring for your butcher block is to seal it.
+The first step in properly caring for your butcher block and other wood countertops is to seal them.
 Wood is a porous material, and it’s crucial that you keep germs and moisture at bay to preserve your family’s health and safety.
 Food-grade oils cure wood without adding dangerous chemicals that could leach into ingredients while you chop vegetables or knead dough.